p-lange/Clockworld/Rules/INJURIES.md

 ## INJURIES
 When you successfully Attack a Target, you may inflict an Injury.
-Assemble a damage pool to determine the severity of the injury inflicted.
+Assemble an Injury Pool to determine the severity of the Injury inflicted.

 ### Injury Pool
-The Injury Pool is determined by your Skill and the Target of your Attack.
+The Injury Pool is determined by your Skill.

 ### Rank	Base Pool
 * Layman: 1